sjung-stat/Fraud-Detection-from-Customer-Transactions/README.md

 #### Why use CatBoost for this project?

 First, CatBoost can handle missing values internally.
 Majority of features from the dataset have missing values.
-And you will see that the the proportion of missing values of 13 of them are higher than 90%.
+And you will see that the proportion of missing values of 13 of them are higher than 90%.
 Since we do not have to take care of missing values manually, it saves a lot of trouble.
 Also, the training time of the algorithm is relatively faster than other classification algorithms.
 Since we have approximately 590k observations, a faster computation is a great advantage.
 And CatBoost is very useful when variables are categorical, because it has its own method to deal with categorical features.
 Since we already have 400+ features, it would be computationally very heavy to use One Hot Encoding.
 So this makes the training a lot easier.

 -----